canorve/CluSex/README.rst

   ScaleCor 1.5

+Some of the configuration parameters are the same for Sextractor and corresponds to each of the runs (hot and cold runs).
+To check the explanation of each parameter see the section below:

 Configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Check here for an explanation of every parameter of the config file
+Check the link below for an explanation of the config file:

 `configuration <docs/config.rst>`__